BA (Open), LLB (Hons), PhD, SFHEA

 Stephanie and Rebecca are currently investigating the effects of the COVID-19 pandemic on weddings in England and Wales.
-Their first article about this has been accepted for publication in Legal Studies, and they are working on their second.
+Their first article about this has been published in Legal Studies, and they are working on their second.

 Stephanie's main teaching interest is in making the law accessible to as many people as possible.
-She is the longest-serving member of the Module Team for W101 An Introduction to Law, and has played a significant role in developing and refining that and its successor module, W111 Criminal law and the courts..
+She was the longest-serving member of the Module Team for W101 An Introduction to Law, and has played a significant role in developing and refining that and its successor module, W111 Criminal law and the courts..

 She wrote the 12 Introductory Steps to Law, a set of online materials designed for students who begin their Law studies at OU Level 2 (FHEQ Level 5).
 The Steps provide essential basic knowledge of the legal system of England and Wales, and the established correlation between students' study of the Steps and their academic success in Level 2 modules was the main reason for Stephanie's 2019 Individual Teaching Award for Excellence in Supporting Students.
 The first Step is publicly available, free of charge, on OpenLearn.
 Stephanie's article about the Steps, which was published in The Law Teacher in 2018, illustrates the symbiosis between her research and teaching interests.
 In June 2020, this article was one of four chosen from the last 10 years of The Law Teacher to be made freely available online, in order to support legal academics who had to move to online teaching during the pandemic.